-Officers who do not carry CEDs should receive training that is sufficient to familiarize them with the device and with working with officers who use the device.
+Officers who do not carry TASER devices should receive training that is sufficient to familiarize them with the device and with working with officers who use the device.

-The Administrative Supervisor is responsible for ensuring that all members who carry CEDs have received initial and annual proficiency training.
+The Administrative Supervisor is responsible for ensuring that all members who carry TASER devices have received initial and annual proficiency training.
 Periodic audits should be used for verification.

-Application of CEDs during training could result in injuries and should not be mandatory for certification.
+Application of TASER devices during training could result in injury to personnel and should not be mandatory for certification.

-The Administrative Supervisor should include the following training:
+The Administrative Supervisor or Training Sergeant should ensure that all training includes:

-- (a) A review of this procedure. - (b) A review of the Use of Force Procedure. - (c) Performing weak-hand draws or cross-draws until proficient to reduce the possibility of unintentionally drawing and firing a firearm. - (d) Target area considerations, to include techniques or options to reduce the unintentional application of probes to the head, neck, area of the heart, and groin. - (e) Scenario-based training, including virtual reality training when available. - (f) Handcuffing a subject during the application of the CED and transitioning to other force options. - (g) De-escalation techniques.
+- (a) A review of this procedure. - (b) A review of the Use of Force Procedure. - Performing weak-hand draws or cross-draws to reduce the possibility of (c) unintentionally drawing and firing a firearm. - (d) Target area considerations, to include techniques or options to reduce the unintentional application of probes near the head, neck, chest and groin. - Handcuffing a subject during the application of the TASER device and transitioning (e) to other force options. - De-escalation techniques. (f)